nataliet57/nataliet57/README.md

 <h2> Hi there 👋 I'm Natalie Tam,</h2>

-A management engineering student in my second year!
+A management engineering student in my second year at the University of Waterloo!
 I'm passionate about SWE, Product Management, and improving efficiency and performance.

 - 🔭 I’m currently working as a Full Stack Engineer
 - 🌱 I’m currently learning react